 - The name of the project at the end is the last piece of the puzzle.
 It is not necessary for it to be a formal project.
-It can be a Trello board or Dropbox folder.
+It can be a Trello board (or similar alternatives) or Dropbox folder.
 The important thing is that it should be the name of something that can be recognized by the recipient easily.

 - It is a good idea to follow this up with a personal message to the recipient from the person who invited them.
 This is a step that ensures that the recipient has something to depend on if everything else fails to ring a bell.
 It will confirm the legitimacy of the email to the recipient.

 A Link Where They Can Accept Invitation and Proceed to Create Their Account

 This is a vital piece of information, and you can hardly forget to add it to the email.
 But ensure that the link has an expiration date and is usable only once.

 Information About What The Product Is And What It Does

 Other than the primary reason for the email, ensure that you add information that will enlighten the recipient about the product.
 There is a chance that the person who invited is not familiar to them.
 Therefore, if they are expecting an invitation email from you, including this information will give them more assurance.